 How to complain about a holiday

-When you complain about a holiday, it’s always best to first raise your issue with the travel company or tour operator with whom you booked your holiday.
+When you complain about a holiday, it’s always best to first raise your issue with the travel company or tour operator you booked it with.

-In the case of package holidays, you’ll have a much stronger chance of getting your complaint resolved effectively if the company who provided your holiday is a member of ABTA.
-This is because ABTA not only offers financial protection should your tour operator go bust –it also provides a code of conduct to which its members must adhere.
+In the case of package holidays, you’ll have a much stronger chance of getting your complaint resolved effectively if the company which provided your holiday is a member of ABTA.
+This is because ABTA not only offers financial protection should your tour operator go bust.
+It also provides a code of conduct to which its members must adhere.

 Resolver will of course help guide you through every stage of this process, helping you to deal with your complaint as painlessly as possible